naveen521kk/naveen521kk.github.io/src/posts/weasyprint.md

 tags: ["weasyprint","pdf","html","css"]
 ---

-Weasyprint if you’ve not known before is a wonderful tool to generate PDFs from HTML and CSS.
+Weasyprint, if you’ve not known before is a wonderful tool to generate PDFs from HTML and CSS.
 It’s a Python library and it’s very easy to use.

 In this post, I'm writing about the things I learned when I was using Weasyprint on a project.
 Hope that this will help someone!